nivedhithaVenkatachalam/android_challenge/README.md

 # Android Challenge
-Please create a text carousel that incorporates unit tests for the methods defined.
+Fork the branch and create a text carousel that incorporates unit tests for the methods defined.
 Please run this description text carousel in the MainFragment, and ensure the descriptions-- say, for example, "Fandor is a pretty cool service--!!"-- change every 6 seconds.